mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-orm-mapper.markdown

 title: sqlalchemy.orm mapper code examples
 category: page
 slug: sqlalchemy-orm-mapper-examples
-sortorder: 500031041
+sortorder: 500031048
 toc: False
 sidebartitle: sqlalchemy.orm mapper
-meta: Python example code for the mapper function from the sqlalchemy.orm module of the SQLAlchemy project.
+meta: Python example code for the mapper callable from the sqlalchemy.orm module of the SQLAlchemy project.

-mapper is a function within the sqlalchemy.orm module of the SQLAlchemy project.
+mapper is a callable within the sqlalchemy.orm module of the SQLAlchemy project.

 ## Example 1 from sqlalchemy-utils